-WHAT IS THE REGIONAL RESOURCE KIT EFFORT?
+WHAT IS THE CALIFORNIA LANDSCAPE METRICS EFFORT?

 Reducing the risk of large, high intensity fire (and other mega-disturbances) through forest treatments has become a management imperative in California.
 A Strategy for Shared Stewardship (2018) and the USFS Wildfire Crisis Implementation Plan (2022) reinforce specific goals for pace and scale of strategic forest treatments over the next decade.
-Concurrently, the State of California has issued a new Wildfire and Forest Resilience Action Plan (2022), designed to strategically accelerate efforts to restore the health and resilience of California forests through a joint State of California - Forest Service framework to improve and enhance forest stewardship in California.
-The social incentives and the scientific knowledge to pursue meaningful restoration of forested landscapes in California are firmly established.
+Concurrently, the State of California has issued a new Wildfire and Forest Resilience Action Plan (2022), designed to strategically accelerate efforts to restore the health and resilience of California landscapes through a joint federal and State framework.

-High quality geospatial data are an essential ingredient to address restoration/conservation of the broad suite of core socio-ecological values across landscapes, and to drive analytic tools for planning management investments.
-To support these initiatives an interagency team of scientists from the Forest Service/Pacific Southwest Research Station, California Natural Resources Agency/CALFIRE, and the University of California at Berkeley and University of California at Irvine collaborated on development of a comprehensive set of mapped data layers needed to accomplish large-scale landscape planning and restoration.
-Landscape level assessment using high quality data developed from ecological modeling techniques, informative analytical approaches and the resulting credible scientific outputs will be fundamental to inform and support large landscape restoration planning and execution.
+High quality geospatial data are essential to drive analytic tools for planning and investments to restore and conserve California's landscapes.
+To support these initiatives, an interagency team of scientists from the USDA Forest Service Pacific Southwest Research Station (PSW), USDA Forest Service Region 5, CAL FIRE's Fire and Resource Assessment Program (FRAP), the Climate and Wildfire Institute (CWI), and researchers from the University of California Berkeley, University of California Irvine, and the USDA California Climate Hub collaborated to develop a comprehensive set of mapped data layers.
+These high quality data developed from ecological modeling techniques, informative analytical approaches and the resulting credible scientific outputs enable landscape level assessment to inform and support large landscape restoration planning and implementation.

-The data layers included in this kit are meant to assist land managers in assessing their current landscape and plan for treatments to enhance resilience to human and natural disturbances.
-Thus each layer represents what the interagency team believes are the most relevant and reliable geospatial data available at this time.
+The data layers included in this California Landscape Metrics (CLM) project are meant to assist land managers in assessing their current landscape and plan for treatments to enhance resilience to human and natural disturbances.
+Thus, each layer represents what the interagency team believes are the most relevant and reliable geospatial data available at this time.
 Each layer has been examined by the team and is supported by published data and/or was developed using standard methods.
 The methods for developing each layer are documented in the metric dictionary; however, the accuracy of each layer has not been quantified.
 It is anticipated that all data layers will be updated and refined as methods and source data evolve and improve.